 Can be noisy

-Q: Is it easy to change blades on a wood planer?
+Q: Is it easy to change blades on a thickness planer?

 Q: What are snipes?

-A: A snipe occurs when the wood moves towards the cutter head blades, and a deep cut is made on it.
+A snipe occurs when the wood moves towards the cutter head blades, and a deep cut is made on it.
 This is a usual occurrence when you feed in your stock to the wood planer.
-To avoid snipes, hold down the stock to keep it at the required distance from the blades.
+To avoid snipes, hold down the stock to keep it at the required distance from the blades of the thickness planer.

-Q: Do I need a dust collector with my wood planer?
+Q: Do I need a dust collector with my thickness planer?

-A: Dust collectors should be mandatory with all wood planers, but unfortunately, they are not.
+Dust collectors should be mandatory with all wood planers, but unfortunately, they are not.
 Dust collectors are crucial for keeping your machine as well your workspace clean and debris-free.
-When shaved chips from a wood planer accumulate, they can cause harm to your wood planer.
+When shaved chips from a thickness planer accumulate, they can cause harm to your wood planer.

 The Woodsmith Review Team’s product reviews and in-depth guides are here to help you choose the best tools and gear to build great-looking projects confidently.
 The content is created by The Woodsmith Review Team.
 Woodsmith’s editorial staff is not involved.
 Woodsmith is reader-supported: When you buy through links on our site, we may earn an affiliate commission.